vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_cert_error.md

 2. Delete any client certificates or CAs for older instances of vSphere Integrated Containers appliances or VCHs.
 3. Clear the browser history, close, and restart Chrome.
-4. Connect to the vSphere Integrated Containers Getting Started page, vSphere Integrated Containers Management Portal, or VCH Administration portal again, and trust the certificate.
+4. Connect to the vSphere Integrated Containers Getting Started page, vSphere Integrated Containers Management Portal, or VCH Administration portal again, verify the certificate, and trust it if it is valid.